 This case highlights the importance of careful review of a commercial real property lease.
 The force majeure clause in this case exisited solely for the benefit of the landlord and as a result, it offered the tenant no relief with respect to the payment of rent, even in the face of a global pandemic.

-If you are involved in litigation resulting from the effects of COVID-19 on your business or expect to be, the exceptionally skilled corporate litigation lawyers at Milosevic Fiske LLP in Toronto can help.
+If you are involved in litigation resulting from the effects of COVID-19 on your business or expect to be, the exceptionally skilled corporate litigation lawyers at Milosevic & Associates in Toronto can help.
 Over the years, our team of lawyers has successfully fought for our clients’ rights and our impressive track record speaks for itself.
 Please contact us by calling 416-916-1387 or connect online for a consultation.